mrcswordfish/Test-app/README.md

    python -m mirror
    ```
    The console renderer prints a dashboard snapshot every minute.
 Replace `DisplayRenderer` in `mirror/ui/display.py` with your own GUI for a physical mirror display.

+   > If you see `ModuleNotFoundError: No module named 'mirror'`, ensure you activated the virtualenv and ran `pip install -e .` from the repo root so the package is on your Python path.

 7. **Enable on-boot launch (optional)**
    ```bash